powersj/powersj.io/content/post/maas-curtin-zfsroot.md

 With [recent updates](https://docs.maas.io/2.4/en/intro-new) to [MAAS](https://maas.io/) and [Curtin](https://launchpad.net/curtin), deploying Ubuntu with a ZFS root disk is now possible!
 Curtin added [zfsroot support](https://git.launchpad.net/curtin/commit/?id=15c15c7d496fe2f20a4f998fe0892fb3834c0a7a) earlier this year and MAAS has now exposed the option.

+However, Ubuntu root on ZFS with MAAS is **experimental**!
+We encourage users to try this out and report back any issues, but it is not a supported scenario.

 ZFS is known for an amazing list of features:

 * copy-on-write cloning